TEYEN616/Code_Crusaders/docs/team-eval/contributions.md

 # Summary of individual contributions

-Difficult to say, we've been collaborating a lot on Discord and also coding together also patching and researching each other
+Difficult to say, we've been collaborating a lot on Discord and also coding together.
+Though we have In addition also patching and researching each other (umschreibe bedürftig)

 ## Anton Wagg

-Contributions: Login/Register & Highscore & CSS (Quiz Design)
+Contributions: Login and Signup process & Highscore & CSS (Quiz Design)

 ## Tim Hötzel

-Contributions: Gameloop & tamplates & Timer & first Design (old Login)
+Contributions: Gameloop & templates & Timer & first Design (old Login)